RevoU-FSSE-2/week-6-marisiman/README.md

     Installation successful!
     ```

-5. Buka terminal ubuntu cek apakah sudah aktif</br>
+5. Open the ubuntu terminal check if it is active</br>
     ```
     iman@DESKTOP-7U0MED7:~$ whoami
     iman